gilnam74/vex-sneppet/Python-for-artists.md

 sceneRoot.createNode('geo', 'MY_GEO', run_init_scripts=False)
 ```

 Run the code and get empty geometry node named `MY_GEO`.
 Great, the code is working and produce the result we aimed to achieve!
-If it was a real task from the production experience we could stop at this point and just use this code when we need to create "MY_GEO" geometry node.
-But since we are building a `GeoCreator` Shelf Tool with UI we will need some more work to make it done.
+If it was a real production case we probably could stop at this point and just use this code when we need to create "MY_GEO" geometry node.
+But since we are building a `Geo Creator` Shelf Tool with UI we will need some more work to make it done.

-Let's use another naming option, rename object after creation.
-To create a Python object we just need to store the result of createNode() command as a variable.
+Let's use another naming option, rename geometry node after creation.
+To create a Python object we just need to store the result of `createNode()` command as a variable.
 Then you can use this object to apply `setName()` command:

 ```python
 import hou